 Since Gekko is timeseries-oriented, the syntax for handling and analyzing timeseries and timeseries-based models is concise and natural.
 Gekko does not try to do everything, but tries to focus on its strong points, while simultaneously providing good interfaces to other software packages.

 Besides Gekko being free of charge, one compelling reason for using Gekko is productivity and ease of use.
 Gekko commands can be thought of as a domain-specific language (DSL) regarding timeseries data management and timeseries-based modeling.
 Gekko’s datastructures reflect this, and the timeseries domain focus makes Gekko commands well-suited for this purpose.

 Other software packages can handle timeseries and timeseries-based models as well, but if the software is not natively timeseries-oriented, the data structures and language syntax often get complicated and unnatural to use for this purpose.
 Even simple things like printing/plotting percentage growth rates, or differences between two simulated model scenarios may be difficult or time-consuming.

 Interfaces instead of multi-tool

 Gekko does not try to be a multi-tool.
 For instance, it is not the plan to offer advanced statistics/econometrics in Gekko.
-Instead, Gekko focuses on what it does best, namely timeseries data management and timeseries modeling, while at the same time providing easy interfaces to other software packages (for instance R for statistics/econometrics).
+Instead, Gekko focuses on what it does best, namely timeseries data management and timeseries modeling, while at the same time providing easy interfaces to other software packages (for instance Python or R for statistics/econometrics).